erikvalkering/pigro/docs/walkthrough/simplified_new_design.md

 }
 ```

-Otherwise, assume it is a value (bonus):
+Otherwise, we assume it is a value.
+In this case, the implementation is really simple: just return a `lazy_result` containing the value, and flags it as "never changed":
 ```cpp
 auto ensure_lazy_dependency(auto value) {
     return [=] {